My favorite minimalist hiking shoes

 1. Built for natural movement

-They’re a lightweight minimalist shoe, and like all Xero Shoes they have a flexible, zero-drop sole to allow for natural movement (hello strong and flexible feet!)
+The Xero Terraflex is a lightweight minimalist shoe, and like all Xero Shoes they have a thin and flexible, zero-drop sole.
+This design helps you maintain proper posture and makes natural movement easier (hello strong and flexible feet!)

 2. Versatility

-In case you have been wondering what hiking shoes are good for running, the Terraflex is a versatile choice.
-You can wear them as barefoot running shoes, as well as for hiking.
+If you have been wondering what hiking shoes are good for running, the Terraflex is a versatile choice.
+You can wear them as barefoot running shoes or for hiking.
+They have excellent grip, making them perfect for rocky terrain and technical trails.

-In fact, they’re also fab for everyday wear and you might even consider them as the best shoes for backpacking!
-I slow travel full time with my family, and my partner and I both own the Terraflex as our everyday go-to shoe.
-We’re not willing to pack an additional pair, so the Terraflex doubles as our trail shoe and everything else shoe!
+They’re also such a comfortable shoe for everyday wear; you might even consider them the best shoes for backpacking!
+I travel full-time with my family, and my partner and I have both used the Terraflex as our everyday go-to pair of shoes.
+We’re not willing to pack an additional pair, so the Terraflex doubles as our trail shoe and ‘everything else’ shoe!

 3. Vegan hiking shoes

-These bare feet shoes are 100% vegan friendly.
-No animal materials are used
+These barefoot shoes have a rubber sole and are 100% vegan-friendly.
+No animal materials are used.

 [Click here to check the latest prices on the Terraflex at Xero Shoes].

-What minimalist shoes to buy for a starting minimalist runner?
-The Terraflex could be a great choice if you’re hitting the trails for your runs.
-They are super comfortable and soft and come with a 2mm insole to offer just that little bit of added comfort.
-This can be removed later on if you want to feel the ground that little bit more
+What minimalist shoes should I buy for a starting minimalist runner?
+The Terraflex could be a great choice if you hit the trails for your runs.
+They are super comfortable and soft and come with a 2mm insole to offer a little bit of cushion.
+This can be removed later if you want to feel the ground more.

 6. Stylish look

-In my opinion, they look perfectly acceptable with a pair of jeans.
-Ok, so I’m a full-time traveler so both the pairs of shoes I own (the Terraflex and Jessie) have to be able to be worn with anything in my wardrobe.
+In my opinion, the Terraflex barefoot trail running shoes look perfectly acceptable with a pair of jeans.
+Ok, so I’m a full-time traveler.
+Therefore, I must have maximum flexibility to mix and match things in my wardrobe.

-Since I got the Terraflex, Xero Shoes have also introduced the mesa trail.
+Since I got the Terraflex, Xero Shoes has also introduced the Mesa Trails.
+The Xero Shoes Mesa Trail is another minimal shoe for hiking and trail running.
 It’s an extra lightweight trail running shoe that would perhaps look better than the Terraflex with jeans.
-I wouldn’t pair either of them with a dress, but that’s what I have the Jessie’s for!
+I wouldn’t pair either of them with a dress, but that’s what I have my barefoot sandals for!

-Of course, everyone has different preferences in terms of how they want their shoes to look.
-On a video I shared on Facebook, which included the Terraflex, one person asked me to get my “ugly shoes” off his feed.
+Of course, everyone has different preferences regarding how they want their shoes to look.
+In a video I shared on Facebook, which included the Terraflex, one person asked me to remove my “ugly shoes” from his feed.
 Ha!

 In case you are wondering what are the best minimalist running shoes for men, you’ll be happy to know that the Terraflex comes in both men’s and women’s sizes.